Evident-Industrial/NDE_Open_File_Format/site/docs/json-metadata/setup/data-model/index.md

 # **Setup** Data Model

-This page and its subsections detail the different JSON objects and arrays with their expected values, associated description and examples related to the **Setup** JSON formatted dataset.
+This page and its subsections detail the different JSON objects and arrays with their expected values, associated description and examples following the hierarchical structure of the **Setup** JSON formatted dataset.

-The data model presented in this page's subsections follows the hierarchical structure of the **Setup** JSON formatted dataset:

 ``` json
 {